Queens LLC Publication Costs: Queens County Process Guide

 - You can still operate your business anywhere in Queens

-If you already filed with a Queens address, you can file a Certificate of Change (DOS-1359-f, $30 fee) to update your LLC's county to another county.
-This allows you to publish in that cheaper county instead.
+If you already filed with a Queens address, you can file a Certificate of Change (DOS-1359-f, $30 fee) with the NY Department of State to update your LLC's county before starting publication.

 What Doesn't Work

-Choosing your own newspapers: You cannot select newspapers—only the County Clerk can designate them.
+- Choosing your own newspapers — Only the County Clerk can designate them

-Online-only newspapers: Section 206 requires print newspapers.
-Digital-only publications don't qualify.
+- Online-only newspapers — Section 206 requires print newspapers

 How much does Queens LLC publication really cost?

-Most Queens LLCs pay between $525 and $900 total, including the $50 state filing fee.
+Most Queens LLCs pay $1,150-$1,500+ total, including the $50 state filing fee.
 Your exact cost depends on which newspapers the Queens County Clerk assigns and the length of your publication notice.

 Why is Queens cheaper than Manhattan and Brooklyn?